 Carson Watkins, State of Idaho

-Carson grew up on a family farm and ranch in Emmett, Idaho where he developed his love for Idaho and its resources.
+Carson Watkins grew up on a family farm and ranch in Emmett, Idaho where he developed his love for Idaho and its resources.
 He joined the Idaho Fish and Game in 2014 as a Regional Fisheries Biologist where he worked on large lake fisheries issues and wild trout management in the Coeur d’Alene Basin, among many other things.
 In 2019, Carson moved south to become the Southeast Regional Fisheries Manager where he worked on restoration of wild trout fisheries and was instrumental in the cross-program integration of the region’s ongoing bird-fish conflict resolution.
 He currently serves the state as the Regional Supervisor for the Panhandle Region and is based in Coeur d’Alene.
 The challenges of collaboratively working on the “people side” of fisheries and wildlife management issues is what Carson enjoys most about his job.
 He earned a B.S. in Wildlife and Fisheries Management from the University of Wyoming and a M.S. in Fishery Science from the University of Idaho.
 In his spare time, Carson and his wife, Adeline, stay busy trying to keep up with their two young boys—generally fishing, hunting, firewood cutting, and anything else that keeps the family outside.

 Basin Trustees About Us Background CERCLA Provide Input Frequently Asked Questions